For federal tax purposes, the United States

 neighborhood Jackson Hewitt office for more information or assistance.
 Use

 the Office Locator feature available on this Web site or call 1-800-234-1040

 to find the Jackson Hewitt location most convenient to you.

-for Military Personnel
+Income for Military Personnel

 Members of the United States Armed

 in gross income whereas others are excluded from gross income.

 - Active duty pay

 - Special pay, such

 danger, overseas extension, special duty assignment, etc.

-- Bonuses, such as enlistment, re-enlistment, career status, officer,
+- Bonuses, such as enlistment, re-enlistment, career

 - Armed Services academy pay

-- Accrued leave
+- Accrued leave or mustering-out payments

-- Lump-sum payments made upon separation or
+- Lump-sum payments made

 - Student loan repayments

-submarine, flight, hazardous duty, high altitude/low altitude
+pay, such as submarine, flight, hazardous duty, high altitude/low altitude

-Certain pay and allowances that members of the
+Certain pay and allowances that members

 - Pay for active service while in a combat zone or a qualified

 - Living allowances, such as BAH (Basic Allowance

 for Housing), BAS (Basic Allowance for Subsistence), and OHA (Overseas Housing

 - Disability benefits